This topic explains how to work with self-referencing tables in Master-Detail Browser.

 Task: it is required to view all employees regarding the levels of company hierarchy using the data available in the sample Employees table.

 Solution: because the manager is also an employee, there is a relationship from the MGR column to the EmpNo column.
 The EmpNo column contains identification number of all employees, and the MGR column contains the identification number of the manager a person subordinates to (you see, the company president has (null) in the MGR column, as he doesn’t subordinate to anyone).
-Now, as you’ve understood the relationship between these columns, you can perform the following steps to solve the task specified above using Fusion for SQL Server Master-Detail Browser:
+Now, as you’ve understood the relationship between these columns, you can perform the following steps to solve the task specified above using dbForge Studio Master-Detail Browser:

-On the Devart - Main toolbar, click Create Master-Detail Browser.
+Click Master-Detail Browser on the Database Tools toolbar.
 An empty Master-Detail Browser document will open.

 Create a relationship between the MGR and EmpNo columns by selecting the MGR column and dragging it to the EmpNo column.
 An arrow indicating the relationship will be displayed on the diagram: